Corona Borealis: Eurasia

+Americas

 The Skidi people of Native Americans saw the stars of Corona Borealis representing a council of stars whose chief was Polaris.
 The constellation also symbolised the smokehole over a fireplace, which conveyed their messages to the gods, as well as how chiefs should come together to consider matters of importance.
 The Shawnee people saw the stars as the Heavenly Sisters, who descended from the sky every night to dance on earth.
 Alphecca signifies the youngest and most comely sister, who was seized by a hunter who transformed into a field mouse to get close to her.
 They married though she later returned to the sky, with her heartbroken husband and son following later.
 The Mi'kmaq of eastern Canada saw Corona Borealis as Mskegwǒm, the den of the celestial bear (Alpha, Beta, Gamma and Delta Ursae Majoris).

+There are multiple Ininewuk (Cree) names for the constellation.
+One story tells that a marauding bear was chased from the land by seven birds so swiftly that all end up in the heavens.
+In the Swampy Cree dialect, the constellation formed by the birds is called Tehpakoop Pinesisuk ("the Seven Birds") and corresponds to the Classical constellation Corona Borealis; the bear corresponds to the Big Dipper.
+In another Ininewuk story, the constellation represents a domed sweat lodge (Swampy Cree matootisan); its stones and fire correspond to the Classical constellation of the Pleiades and its altar to the Pole Star.
+According to Wilfred Buck, the seven stars of Tehpakoop Pinesisuk and Matootisan are θ CrB, β CrB, α CrB, γ CrB, δ CrB, ε CrB, and ι CrB.

+Asia and Australasia

 Polynesian peoples often recognized Corona Borealis; the people of the Tuamotus named it Na Kaua-ki-tokerau and probably Te Hetu.
 The constellation was likely called Kaua-mea in Hawaii, Rangawhenua in New Zealand, and Te Wale-o-Awitu in the Cook Islands atoll of Pukapuka.
 Its name in Tonga was uncertain; it was either called Ao-o-Uvea or Kau-kupenga.

 In Australian Aboriginal astronomy, the constellation is called womera ("the boomerang") due to the shape of the stars.
 The Wailwun people of northwestern New South Wales saw Corona Borealis as mullion wollai "eagle's nest", with Altair and Vega—each called mullion—the pair of eagles accompanying it.
 The Wardaman people of northern Australia held the constellation to be a gathering point for Men's Law, Women's Law and Law of both sexes come together and consider matters of existence.

-Later references
+Appearances in popular culture

 Corona Borealis was renamed Corona Firmiana in honour of the Archbishop of Salzburg in the 1730 Atlas Mercurii Philosophicii Firmamentum Firminianum Descriptionem by Corbinianus Thomas, but this was not taken up by subsequent cartographers.

-The constellation was featured as a main plot ingredient in the short story "Hypnos" by H. P. Lovecraft, published in 1923; it is the object of fear of one of the protagonists in the short story.
+The constellation featured as a main plot ingredient in the short story "Hypnos" by H. P. Lovecraft, published in 1923; it is the object of fear of one of the protagonists in the short story.
 Finnish band Cadacross released an album titled Corona Borealis in 2002.